What's the recovery like for Jawline Filler?

 When to call your provider

-• White or blue discoloration of the skin — can indicate vascular compromise
+• White, blue, or dusky discoloration of the skin — possible vascular compromise

 • Severe or worsening pain after day 2

-• Asymmetry that appears after swelling resolves and persists past day 14
+• Asymmetry that persists past day 14 once swelling resolves

-• Hard lumps that don't soften within 2 weeks
+• Hard lumps that do not soften within 2 weeks

 Ready to find a Jawline Filler provider?